 As part of Baidu, China’s largest search engine, online users trust Zhihu (知乎), a Chinese question-and-answer website similar to Quora.
 Competing with Baidu in the search engine market is Sogou.
 As part of Sogou, Sohu (搜狐), which also offers advertising, online multiplayer gaming, and other services, is popular among Chinese internet users.

-Other Relevant Sites
+Other Relevant Sites used by a China PR company

-Other relevant media sites in China are Yidian Zixun (一点资讯), an interest-oriented mobile news aggregator, and NetEase (网易), which offers a variety of online services including online PC and mobile games, advertising services, email services and ecommerce platforms in China.
+Other relevant media sites in China are Yidian Zixun (一点资讯), an interest-oriented mobile news aggregator, and NetEase (网易), which offers a variety of online services including online PC and mobile games, advertising services, email services, and e commerce platforms in China.

 Sites with Increasing Popularity